peter-mach/INF-App/README.md

 # INF

-Based on React Slingshot.
+Based on React Slingshot by Cory House.
 Tech includes:

 | **Tech** | **Description** |**Learn More**|
 |----------|-------|---|